HnsorensSoftware/MacroCompilerBuilder/README.md

 COMPILER Macro Definition
 -------------------------

 The **COMPILER** macro is the entry point for defining a compiler.
 This macro assigns a name to the compiler, which is later used throughout the system.
-The macro establishes the context for all the tokens, rules, and iteration steps that are defined later.
+The macro establishes the context for all the tokens, rules, and recurse steps that are defined later.

     #define COMPILER MY_COMPILER